Club Rules & Constitution

 iii.
 To the Club’s national governing body for use by them for related community sports.

-Senior members must help in a meaningful way in at least two club organised open events in order to be eligible for any club award.
+Senior members must help in a meaningful way in at least two club organised open events in order to be eligible for any club award and awards are open to first claim members only.
 Awards shall include:

 - Road Race Championship: To be decided on the basis of 6 points for first place reducing to 1 point for sixth place in any British Cycling open events.

 - Cyclo-Cross Championship: Points as Road Race, in any British Cycling open event.